anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 ## Before you start

-Before starting, register for a [Welcome Wagon meeeting](https://thegooddocsproject.dev/welcome/).
-At this 30 to 40-minute orientation meeting, you’ll get an introduction to our project's goals, key concepts, and workflows.
+Before starting, register for a [Welcome Wagon meeting](https://thegooddocsproject.dev/welcome/).
+At this 1-hour orientation meeting, you'll get an introduction to our project's goals, key concepts, and workflows.

 We expect all members of our project to be nice to each other and to follow our [Code of Conduct](https://thegooddocsproject.dev/code-of-conduct/) when interacting with other members of the Good Docs Project.

 ### Time commitment

 Most of our work is done by participating in one of our working groups, which generally meet weekly or bi-weekly for 1 hour a week.
-To effectively contribute templates to a project, all template writers are strongly encouraged to join one of the template writing working groups, especially if it is your first time contributing.
+To effectively contribute templates to a project, all template writers are required to join one of the template writing working groups.
 Check our [community calendar](https://thegooddocsproject.dev/community/#calendar) or ask a member of our community for meeting times.
+We offer two possible template working group meeting times per geolocation (AMER, APAC, EMEA):

+- Team Alpaca for AMER and APAC regions
+- Team Dolphin for AMER and EMEA regions
+- Team Macaw for APAC and EMEA regions

-Working at a pace of 1-2 hours a week, most template projects take 4-9 months to complete.
-Keep in mind that we’ll take what you can give.
+Working at a pace of 1-2 hours a week, most template projects take 6-12 months to complete.
+Keep in mind that we'll take what you can give.
 You and your family come first, then work, then volunteering.
 So, if something in your life prevents you from working on your project, that's okay.
 Try to let your working group leader know if you won't be able to continue working for a space of time.

 ### People who are here to support you